abhishek-deshmukh-el/stocks-ai-el/README.md

 - Runs hourly batch jobs to calculate volatility stops using ATR (Average True Range)
 - Sends WhatsApp notifications when volatility thresholds are triggered
 - Provides a web dashboard for managing watchlists and monitoring batch jobs
+- **Advanced Volatility Stop Analysis** with historical data and trailing stops
 - **Requires authentication** - users must login with name and WhatsApp number

 ## 🔑 Authentication System